wangxuanhan/stafg-capgen-vid/README.md

 # Preparation
 To run this code, please following intructions.<br>
-1. You need to create a dataset folder.
+1. You need to create a dataset folder and dowload preproccessed dataset [here]().
 Then unzip the msvd.zip file which in the "data" folder into the dataset folder.<br>
 2. Revise config file: tools/cfg.py and set your dataset path.
 3. Revise data processing file: tools/data_reader.py and reset your features path.
 # Training & Testing